A syntax-highlighting pager for git, diff, and grep output

 [MINUS_FILE]

-First file to be compared when delta is being used in diff mode
+First file to be compared when delta is being used to diff two

 [PLUS_FILE]

-Second file to be compared when delta is being used in diff mode
+Second file to be compared when delta is being used to diff two

 Options: